___________________________________________________________________________

 This photo shows an reddish shade umbrella in use over the outdoor eating table as in the photo above.

 Big stone entry stairs provide progressive entry to the house and the arbour.
 With big square stone which has the metal solar light beside it, this is special stone from Boggo Rd.
 Gaol from 1883.
 I obtained ten of these stones in 1984 from my demolition friend Neil for A$34.00 each.
 Neil supplied the beams and posts in our house.
-See above.
+See the house post.
 The 1800’s is very old in Australia as Captain Cook from England only came and discovered this new land in 1770.
 Cook was a British explorer, navigator, cartographer, and captain in the Royal Navy.

 I found out these also had a history.
 The first gaol in Brisbane was established at Humpybong, Redcliffe in 1824.
 Then between 1860 and 1883 the gaol was in Petrie Terrace where the old Police barracks are.
-In 1883 the gaol was transferred to Boggo Rd.
+Then in 1883 the gaol was transferred to Boggo Rd.
 Gaol.
 Capital punishment (hanging) was abolished in 1922.
 Boggo Rd.
 Gaol was closed in the late 1970’s and is now used for periodic cultural functions.
 This finally means our ten stones date from 1883 …..

 ….
 Old handmade bricks used as paving at the front door.
 This external paving picks up the internal swirl of the internal paving ….

-….
-Burning kerosene lighter being used at night.
-It gives a lovely flickering light in the garden when
+….A burning kerosene lighter being used at night.
+It gives a lovely flickering light in the garden when we have groups of people over for a bonfire …..

 … The amphitheatre in use at night.
 It gives a wonderful inclusive feeling …